Exporting to United Arab Emirates

 Sector growth

 The government continues to spend on infrastructure projects in line with its national development plans.
 Major growth in infrastructure is predicted as the country moves away from hydrocarbon dependency.
-The UAE has and continues to use UK Export Finance to fund projects, which opens up the market for UK companies.
+The UAE has and continues to use UK Export Finance to fund projects, which opens up the market for UK companies for UK companies.

 Doing business in UAE